Content Management System

 is based on an Open Source PHP Flat-File CMS, which the Dane Peter Harteg has published on 10.04.2003 named CMSimple 1.0.

-Good to know: both systems mentioned above are suitable for websites with hundreds of pages!
+Both CMSs are also ideally suited for websites with many hundreds of pages!